zoowe/dlePy/TUTORIALS/IPYTHON/README.md

 scatter_matrix( data, alpha = 0.8 )
 ```

 There is no obvious correlation between R and doping concentrations.
-The next best guest is the cross terms, i.e. N*P, N*O, O*P. We do not know which one is good, thus we calculate all three and add to the dataset.
+The next best guest is the cross terms, i.e. `N*P`, `N*O`, `O*P`.
+We do not know which one is good, thus we calculate all three and add to the dataset.

 #### Step 6: Add cross terms to dataset